-Elements Evidence Measured By I - Interview O - Observation P - Product Not in Place (0) Partially in Place (1) In Place (2) C.7 Data related to behavior incidents (including attendance) is carefully tracked and used to inform decisions at both the student level and with regard to services and programs.
-Reference to The Danielson Group: The Framework for Teaching (Domain and Component) - 1.c, 1.e, 1.f, 2.b, 2.c, 4.b, 4.f What data system is in place to track student behavioral incidences and attendance?
+Elements Evidence Measured By I - Interview O - Observation P - Product Not in Place (0) Partially in Place (1) In Place (2) C.7 Data related to behavior incidents (including attendance) is carefully tracked and used to inform decisions at both the student level and with regard to services and programs Reference to Charlotte Danielson's Framework for Teaching (Domain and Component): 1.c, 1.f, 2.b, 2.c, 4.b, 4.f What data system is in place to track student behavioral incidences and attendance?
 Who is reviewing and analyzing data?
 How often is data reviewed?
-What decision rules are in place when analyzing data? Р C.8 Procedures are in place for intervention at various stages of a crisis cycle and crisis de-escalation.
-Reference to The Danielson Group: The Framework for Teaching (Domain and Component) - 1.d, 1.e, 1.f, 2.a, 2.c, 2.d, 2.e What crisis intervention are you using?
+What decision rules are in place when analyzing data? Ρ C.8 Procedures are in place for intervention at various stages of a crisis cycle and crisis de-escalation Reference to Charlotte Danielson's Framework for Teaching (Domain and Component): 1.d, 1.e, 2.a, 2.c, 2.d, 2.e What crisis intervention are you using?
 Is there a crisis team in place?
 Who are the members of that team?
-What is the plan for dealing with a crisis situation throughout the various phases of escalation? Р C.9 Students are taught self-awareness, self-management, and self-monitoring skills in order to transfer behavior management skills to the students themselves.
-Reference to The Danielson Group: The Framework for Teaching (Domain and Component) - 1.a, 1.b, 1.c, 1.d, 1.e, 1.f, 2.a, 2.b, 2.d, 3.a, 3.c, 4.c, How do you empower students to develop effective strategies for self-management?
+What is the plan for dealing with a crisis situation throughout the various phases of escalation? Ρ C.9 Students are taught self-awareness, self-management, and self-monitoring skills in order to transfer behavior management skills to the students themselves Reference to Charlotte Danielson's Framework for Teaching (Domain and Component): 1.a, 1.b, 1.c, 1.d, 1.e, 1.f, 2.a, 2.b, 2.d, 3.a, 3.c, 4.c, How do you empower students to develop effective strategies for self-management?
 How do you promote student self-regulation and self-monitoring of engaged behavior?
 How is generalization of skills taught?
 I, P